 PERSONAL SAFETY TIPS

-Work with your travel agent to get as much information as possible about the destination, especially if you will be traveling alone.
+Work with your travel advisor to get as much information as possible about the destination, especially if you will be traveling alone.

 Stay in hotels on well-traveled streets in safer areas of any city.
 The more expensive hotels usually have better security.
 Stay on lower level floors in case of fire or other need to evacuate quickly.
 Avoid the first floor, as it may not be safe from burglars.
 When returning to your hotel at night, use the main entrance.
 Be observant before entering parking lots.